 Market research is seen as a cost, not an investment

 I believe that (a large?) part of the issue is also the researchers themselves.
-They’re not sociable, speak a language others don’t understand and seem afraid to voice their own opinion let alone make recommendations.
+They’re often not very sociable, speak a language others don’t always understand and yet they also seem afraid to voice their own opinion let alone make recommendations.

 It seems a real pity to me that the very people who should benefit from the explosion in data availability are not profiting from it.
 As if their needed skills are not enough, there is also a real opportunity for them to lead the customer first strategy in many organisations.

 Customer services are seen as complaint handlers